Post-traumatic stress disorder (PTSD) is caused by very stressful, frightening or distressing events.

 Someone with PTSD often relives the traumatic event through nightmares and flashbacks.

-Symptoms generally fall into 3 categories:
+But they generally fall into 3 categories:

 - avoidance and emotional numbing